giftakari/Employee-Managament/README.md

 # Components and routes

 CRUD entails
-1.Create
-2.Read
-3.Update
-4.Delete
+1. Create
+2. Read
+3. Update
+4. Delete

 I created 3 components:
-1.Employee-create [Creates an employee] 2.Employee-edit. [edits an empployee]
+- Employee-create [Creates an employee]
+- Employee-edit. [edits an empployee]
-3.Employee-list  [Display list of employees]
+- Employee-list  [Display list of employees]

 components as the delete does not need a component and all components have routes